-Mr. ANTE RAMLJAK, was appointed extraordinary commissioner / trustee for Agrokor, with rights and obligations of the Debtor, and who represents the Debtor independently and individually.
+The Extraordinary commissioner / trustee for Agrokor was appointed, with rights and obligations of the Debtor, and who represents the Debtor independently and individually.
 The extraordinary commissioner / trustee independently manages business operations of the Debtor and carries out all procedural actions entrusted onto him in accordance with the Law for the Extraordinary Administration for Companies with Systemic Importance for the Republic of Croatia.

 What is being done to improve the situation?

 The extraordinary commissioner / trustee has engaged restructuring professionals with experience of working with companies in such circumstances.